 - Confirmation with other method (qPCR / Sanger sequencing etc) for the smallest events

-“Uniform, high sequencing coverage across exome target is needed for the robust CNV calling,” she concluded.
+“Uniform, high sequencing coverage across the exome target is needed for the robust CNV calling,” she concluded.

 Watch a recording of our other ESHG 2019 presentation on resolving difficult-to-sequence regions, led by Johanna Sistonen, PhD.

-Eveliina Salminen is the head of clinical interpretation and clinical geneticist at Blueprint Genetics.
-She obtained her PhD on genetics of multiple epiphyseal dysplasia and osteoarthritis in 2005 followed by postdoctoral studies concentrated on genetics of multiple sclerosis, population genetics and Mendelian disease-gene mapping at the Broad Institute, MA, USA and National Public Health Institute, Helsinki, Finland.
-Eveliina has also worked as a geneticist in the Finnish Genome Center in Helsinki with genome-wide and custom SNP chip projects doing project planning, management, genotyping and data analysis.
+Eveliina Salminen led the clinical interpretation team at Blueprint Genetics until 2019.
+She obtained her PhD on genetics of multiple epiphyseal dysplasia and osteoarthritis in 2005, followed by postdoctoral studies concentrated in genetics of multiple sclerosis, population genetics, and Mendelian disease-gene mapping at the Broad Institute, MA, USA and National Public Health Institute, Helsinki, Finland.
+Eveliina has also worked as a geneticist in the Finnish Genome Center in Helsinki with genome-wide and custom SNP chip projects doing project planning, management, genotyping, and data analysis.
 She has Specialist training in clinical genetics: both clinical (Dept of Clinical Genetics and Prenatal diagnostic unit, Helsinki University Central Hospital) and laboratory experience (HUSLAB, Laboratory of genetics).